Piracy Act 1717

 The Piracy Act 1717 (4 Geo.
 1. c.
 11), sometimes called the Transportation Act 1717 or the Felons' Act 1717 (1718 in New Style), was an act of the Parliament of Great Britain that established a regulated, bonded system to transport criminals to colonies in North America for indentured service, as a punishment for those convicted or attainted in Great Britain, excluding Scotland.
 The act established a seven-year transportation sentence as a punishment for people convicted of lesser felonies (those under the benefit of clergy), and a fourteen-year sentence for more serious crimes, in lieu of capital punishment.
 Completion of the sentence had the effect of a pardon; the punishment for returning before completion was death.
 It is commonly accepted that 30,000 convicts (women, men and children) may have been transported to the British American colonies, with some estimates going as high as 50,000.

 The act established that merchants and others could contract transport convicts, after giving a surety bond that the transport would be made and the term of service would be completed.
 To accomplish this, the act declared that the contractor had a property and interest in the convict's transport and service.
 Significantly under section five, and after noting the many idle youth "lurking" about London and elsewhere, wanting employment, and otherwise tempted toward crime "if not provided for," the Transportation Act included that merchants and others could also contract with 15-20 year-olds, who were willing to be transported and serve up to eight years indentured service.
 Other sections of the act imposed stricter measures against fencing stolen goods, making them fourteen-year sentences instead of mere accessories to theft; imposed a seven-year transportation sentence for those imprisoned for, or breaking, the long-time prohibition on exporting wool in violation of the Acts of Trade.

 Development and passage

 Although the sentence of transportation with the royal prerogative of mercy had been granted as an alternative to a death sentence for a century, its usage was irregular and subject to abuse.
-Several sections of the Habeas Corpus Act 1679, as originally passed, contained provisions related to its then-current usage.
+Several sections of the Habeas Corpus Act 1679 (31 Cha.
+2. c.
+2), as originally passed, contained provisions related to its then-current usage.